 Social media has become a vital tool for small business owners who are looking to maximize their potential and make more conversions.
 While networks such as LinkedIn, Twitter, and Instagram are important, it is Facebook that is the most powerful social tool for small businesses to leverage.

 With plenty of business-oriented features, small business owners are often confused when beginning on Facebook.
-Here were will discuss some of the things you should do when starting on the social network.
+There were will discuss some of the things you should do when starting on a social network.

 1. Open a business page.

 To give your business its own presence you should create a dedicated Facebook Pages profile and not just link your business to your personal account.
 A separate page for your business looks like a normal profile but it is branded to your company and will act as your social media storefront.
 Users join Pages differently to a personal profile, where they would need to send a friend request.
 Instead, potential customers can simply like your business page to start following it.

 While setting up your Facebook Pages business profile you will see plenty of options for customizing the page.
 You should aim to include as much information as possible without overwhelming the reader, including a small blurb about your company.
 Other information that can be included are your company address, contact information, other social media accounts, website, and business hours.

 Just having a Facebook page is not going to cut it.
 Your small business will also have to be active on the network and make posts regularly.
 At a minimum, you should aim for one post today so that customers and just general readers feel like they get to know your business and what it offers.

 However, don’t be fooled into thinking any old post will be sufficient, you’ll also have to ensure your content is quality.
 Among good posts that garner plenty of attention are behind-the-scenes information and images about your company, including employees.

 Never be afraid to experiment on Facebook so try different types of posts to see which ones hit with customers and which ones don’t.
 Facebook has a handy poll feature that you could use to ask readers directly what they want to see on your page.